gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 ## IV.
 The Same Question, Two Directions

 Camus and Seneca are separated by nineteen centuries.
 They are asking the same question.

-Camus asks: **given that the world is silent, why continue?**
+Camus asks: given that the world is silent, why continue?

-Seneca asks: **given that time is finite, what are you doing with it?**
+Seneca asks: given that time is finite, what are you doing with it?

 Both questions assume
-that the default — continuation without reflection, life lived by inertia — is not sufficient.
+that the default, continuation without reflection, life lived by inertia, is not sufficient.

 Both demand that you become
 the conscious author of your own existence rather than its passive passenger.

-**Where they agree:**

 Neither offers consolation in the conventional sense.